Pre-training Language Model Incorporating Domain-specific Heterogeneous Knowledge into A Unified Representation: Experiments

 \subsection{Results on The Tourism NLP Tasks}

 Table \ref{5nlpres} lists the results on the 5 tourism NLP datasets.
 BERT\textsubscript{BASE} represents the common pre-trained Chinese BERT model.
 TravelBERT\textsubscript{C} and TravelBERT\textsubscript{K} represent the use of plain text and HKLM to further pre-train the language model, respectively.
-K-BERT(TravelKG) denotes that the K-BERT \cite{DBLP:conf/aaai/LiuZ0WJD020} model uses our Chinese tourism KG for training and prediction.
-Baidu-ERNIE \cite{DBLP:journals/corr/abs-1904-09223} represents that we use the Chinese version ERNIE 1.0\footnote{\url{https://huggingface.co/nghuyong/ernie-1.0}}.
+K-BERT(TravelKG) denotes that the K-BERT (\cite{DBLP:conf/aaai/LiuZ0WJD020}) model uses our Chinese tourism KG for training and prediction.
+Baidu-ERNIE (\cite{DBLP:journals/corr/abs-1904-09223}) represents that we use the Chinese version ERNIE 1.0\footnote{https://huggingface.co/nghuyong/ernie-1.0}.
+BERT-wwm\footnote{https://huggingface.co/hfl/chinese-bert-wwm} (\cite{chinese-bert-wwm}) represents the model trained using the whole word masking (wwm) strategy.

 For the TravelNER dataset, TravelBERT\textsubscript{C} can increase the precision score by +1.5\%, while the recall slightly degrades.
 This shows that the use of unstructured text in a specific domain to further pre-train the language model is conducive to a more accurate understanding of entity concepts because the contextual description of related entities is richer.
 TravelBERT\textsubscript{K} achieves the best results, indicating that pre-training with entity-centric heterogeneous resources is helpful for this task.
 Both structured and unstructured data in a specific domain can help identify domain-specific entities.
 Although the amount of encyclopedia pre-training corpus is 1/4 of the plain text pre-training corpus, TravelBERT\textsubscript{K} achieves better results than TravelBERT\textsubscript{C}.
 This demonstrates that heterogeneous knowledge is effective in the pre-training process.